SteveBarnett/Remixing/_thinking/the-three-uhds.md

 - **Rest in the good(s).**
     - That things are **good as they are**.
     - That **you** are good as you are.

+When you can't relax, let go, don't fight that.
+Just notice how it feels, holding on, fighting, struggling.

 ---